 And while engagement photos are great for all of those reasons, Jiu adds another one: "There are so many new things happening on the wedding day.
 Let’s take one off your plate so our couples can be comfortable," she says.
 "We look for gestures of how they show affection to make sure we can also capture this on the wedding day and truly tell their story."

 Uche paired her first two looks with her favorite boots from Schutz—and Jiu even lent her a coat for a few shots.
 But it was not as seamless as it looks!
 "Moments before the session, one of the outfits we had selected together had a wardrobe malfunction, and Uche's pants split!"
 Jiu says.
 "Luckily, she has a great sense of style and had many great options."

 Uche's second outfit was a two-piece set from Reformation.
 Clinton looked equally as chic in a black turtleneck sweater, black slacks, and loafers with a statement buckle.

 "You can easily tell how much they love and care about each other," recalls Jiu of their time together.
 "From the way, Clinton draped his coat over Uche’s shoulders in between locations to the way they would hype each other up when we were taking individual pictures, there was always that genuine affection."

-We cannot wait to share these images not only with our wedding guests but with our future children too.
+We cannot wait to share these images not only with our wedding guests but also with our future children.
 Truly a memory to last a lifetime!

 "I am so entirely glad that we did this shoot!
 We have been so excited to start the wedding process and things are really starting to feel real," Uche says.
-"We cannot wait to share these images not only with our wedding guests but with our future children too.
+"We cannot wait to share these images not only with our wedding guests but also with our future children.
 Truly a memory to last a lifetime!"